svengeance/DirtyDatabaseGenerator/README.md

 Clone the repo, modify the arguments in `Main` to suit your needs, and run.
 The program will open two instances of notepad.
 The first will drop-and-recreate the database, and all tables therein.
 The second will create all of the rows to be inserted per-table.

+## Contributing
+If a suffient (and I'll be real, that bar is low) number of people find this tool useful, I would commit to formalizing it and making it something more workable for public consumption.
+Afterwards the project will be recognizable as a properly done tool, and from then on I can work with the community to take in issues, features, and PRs.